Introduction

 From this expression, we can find the joint probability distribution, following the same steps as before:

 As expected, since U relaxes instantaneously, the feedback is instantaneous as well.
-As a consequence, the timedependent behavior of the system is solely driven by the external field H, with a fixed amplitude that takes into account the effect of the feedback only on average.
+As a consequence, the timedependent behavior of the system is solely driven by the external signal H, with a fixed amplitude that takes into account the effect of the feedback only on average.
 This means that there will be no dynamic reduction of activity and, as such, no habituation in this scenario.
-This was somehow expected, since all variables are faster than the external field and, as a consequence, the feedback cannot be implemented over time.
+This was somehow expected, since all variables are faster than the external signal and, as a consequence, the feedback cannot be implemented over time.
 The first conclusion is that the variable implementing the feedback has to evolve together with H.

 2. Effective dynamical feedback requires an additional population